jaredcooney/OSSU-Computer-Science/README.md

 https://github.com/ossu/computer-science#curriculum

-OSSU maintains a curated collection of online courses that is "designed according to the degree requirements of undergraduate computer science majors, minus general education (non-CS) requirements, as it is assumed most of the people following this curriculum are already educated outside the field of CS."
+OSSU maintains a curated series of online courses that is "designed according to the degree requirements of undergraduate computer science majors, minus general education (non-CS) requirements, as it is assumed most of the people following this curriculum are already educated outside the field of CS."